Terms of business of CooperVision South Africa (PTY) Limited (Supplier)

 8.2 The Supplier may increase the Price for any Product on 30 days’ prior written notice to the Customer.

-8.3 The Customer shall make all payments under a Contract and these Terms by the date falling 60 days after the date of the relevant statement, or, if such a date is not a Business Day, the next following Business Day (Due Date) and time for payment of invoices by the Customer shall be of the essence.
-A 5% settlement discount (excluding taxes and delivery charges but including all refunds and credits) for payment within 30 days of date of statement will be provided at the sole discretion of the Supplier and can be revoked at any time without notification.
+8.3 The Customer shall make all payments under a Contract and these Terms by the date falling 60 days after the date of the relevant statement , or, if such a date is not a Business Day, the next following Business Day (Due Date) and time for payment of invoices by the Customer shall be of the essence.
 Payments shall be only deemed received once the Supplier has received cleared funds.
+To remain on the customer price model structure (where applicable), payment must be made by the Customer by the date falling 30 days after the date of the relevant statement.

 8.6 If the Customer fails to make any payment by the Due Date then